DopamineStudios/dopamine/README.md

 ### Moderation & Administration

-* Moderation System: A completely customizable moderation system where actions (warn, ban, etc.) are triggered when a defined warning count is reached.
-Includes warning decay feature, and rejoin policy feature.
+* Moderation System: A completely customisable, infraction-case-based moderation system where actions (warn, ban, etc.) are triggered when a defined warning count is reached.
+Includes infraction cases, warning decay feature, and rejoin policy feature.
 Also supports Message Reporting.

 * Slowmode Scheduler: Schedule slowmode to enable/disable automatically at specific times of the day.